 - You can also emit output context tags from advanced prompts using the

-- You can add one or more intent pre-conditions for making a dialog intent available
+- You can add one or more intent pre-conditions for making a dialog intent available.

-- You can add one or more intent pre-conditions for making a task intent available
+- You can add one or more intent pre-conditions for making a task intent available.

-Intent preconditions for Knowledge Graph can be associated with terms
+Intent pre-conditions for Knowledge Graph can be associated with terms.

 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.

-You can define ‘Rules’ for identifying contextually relevant intents by using output context tags the same as traits (refer here for more).
+You can define Rules for identifying contextually relevant intents by using output context tags the same as traits (refer here for more).

 The platform consumes the output context tags and uses them for improving intent detection in the Knowledge Graph engine based on the flag set by the developer.
-This flag will ensure that the context tags are used to qualify paths in Knowledge Graph.
+This flag ensures that the context tags are used to qualify paths in Knowledge Graph.
 Context tags are used to extract terms and these terms are clubbed with any other terms present in user utterance.
 The consolidated list of terms is used for qualifying the path.

 You can set this configuration by:

-- Click Knowledge Graph
+- Click Knowledge Graph.

-- Locate Qualify Contextual Paths and set it to Yes
+- Locate Qualify Contextual Paths and set it to Yes.

 These can be used:

-- to pre-populate entity values
+- To pre-populate entity values.

-- for custom conversation flow
+- For custom conversation flow.

-Script to access the context tags would be
+Script to access the context tags are:

-- from the current context:
+- From the current context:

-- from the previous context:
+- From the previous context: